WangJiuniu/adversarial_training/README.md

 baseline | 400 | 10 | 0.854
 adversarial | 400 | 10 | 0.871

-We have not get the results reported by the original paper, but our result shows the effectiveness of adversarial training.
+We have not got the results reported by the original paper, but our result shows the effectiveness of adversarial training.